deployd/deployd/README.md

 ## Starting / Stopping

-You can start and stop the server with the `dpd` CLI
+You can start and stop the server with the `dpd` CLI.
+For more commands see `dpd -h`.

-    $ dpd
+    $ dpd listen
-    $ deployd is running at http://localhost:2304

 or the node module